zach010/PrimeOptimus/README.md

 Length: 101
 Do you want to calculate if another number is Prime? (y/n):
 ```
 With larger numbers the initialization takes quite a while because that part is not using parallel processing.
-I am working on making exponential equations calculate with parallel processing so the initialization at the beginning is faster for bigger numbers such as:
+Edit: I added parallel processing to the exponent calculations and decreased the initialization time quite a bit for larger numbers.
 ```
 Python version 3.7.1 (64-bit)